1. Main points

 Measuring the data

 The BICS survey is voluntary and may only reflect the characteristics of those that responded.
-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Business Insights and Conditions Survey (BICS) QMI, updated on 24 January 2022.
+More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Business Insights and Conditions Survey (BICS) quality and methodology information (QMI).

 Nôl i'r tabl cynnwys